SalomePlatform/adao/doc/en/reference.rst

     control, it has to be a void string ''.

 **Debug**
-    *Required command*.
+    *Optional command*.
 This define the level of trace and intermediary debug information.
 The choices are limited between 0 (for False) and 1 (for True).